 The USC Norris Comprehensive Cancer Center is affiliated with several local hospitals that provide direct patient care through both inpatient and outpatient services.

-If you would like to make an appointment with a USC doctor, please visit Keck Medical Center of USC online or call them at 800-USC-CARE.
+If you would like to make an appointment with a USC doctor, please visit Keck Medicine of USC online or call them at 800-USC-CARE.

 The Kenneth Norris Jr. Cancer Hospital is a 60-bed inpatient and outpatient facility owned by the University of Southern California that is devoted entirely to cancer research and treatment.
 Treated in a facility within the USC Norris Comprehensive Cancer Center, hospital patients benefit from research teams working together with physicians and other medical staff who may suggest appropriate clinical trials and provide individualized patient care.
 The laboratory-to-bedside structure, conducive for translating our discoveries, means that USC Norris patients can receive breakthrough treatments and innovative therapies.